-If you want to speak with some of our members who are self-empowered and experts on the life experiences and knowledge about a number of topics and also on #AIDS, #Social Change, #Health, send your inquiry via email and note in the header Subject Matter or contact via phone.
+If you want to speak with some of our members, who are self-empowered and experts on life experiences with knowledge about a number of topics including #AIDS, #Social Change, #Health, send your inquiry via email and note in the Subject Matter or contact via phone.

 Place an Order on the book you are interested in purchasing.
 The amount of the titles are at a higher price point.
 However, there are #limited number of #books on the market.
 Purchase as soon as possible as the price point of each product is based on principle reflect also the losses and decades of #work and #labor on the topic of #AIDS and by pioneers.
 We value our work and the labor of the author and early #artists, #participants, #creators, #cultural workers, #writers plus aka #advocates of the first literary play and work on women #HIV/AIDS.

 We also value our supporters and actors of decades.
 If you want to support them they are not only actors but also longtime supporters who have been on the frontlines before it became Vouge.
 Do not forget the work they have generated.
 If you are trying to reach them or past organizations or actors or readers of the 1980s also contact them directly or their agents.
 June 5th 2021 update